-- Fall on your outstretched arm.
+- Falling on your outstretched arm

-- Fall on your shoulder.
+- Falling on your shoulder

 Symptoms of a SLAP tear include:

-- Popping, clicking or catching in the shoulder.
+- Popping, clicking or catching in the shoulder

-- Pain when you move your arm over your head or throw a ball.
+- Pain when you move your arm over your head or throw a ball

-- A feeling of weakness or instability in the shoulder.
+- A feeling of weakness or instability in the shoulder

-- Aching pain.
+- Aching pain

-Treatment for a SLAP tear can include medicine, icing or applying heat to the area, or rehabilitation to strengthen the rotator cuff muscles and to gently stretch the back of the shoulder.
+Treatment for a SLAP tear can include medicine, icing or applying heat to the affected area, or rehabilitation to strengthen the rotator cuff muscles and to gently stretch the back of the shoulder.

 However, for many people, surgery is necessary.
-With arthroscopic surgery, the doctor can get a close look at the injury and also repair the labral tear if needed.
+With arthroscopic surgery, the doctor can get a close look at the injury and repair the labral tear if needed.